 This should be number one on everyone’s list.
-Even if you’re not going on a warm-weather vacation, sunscreen is always essential.
-Ladies, we often obsess over looking young and avoiding fine lines and wrinkles.
-When used properly, sunscreen helps protect our skin from sun damage and against premature aging.
+Sunscreen is always essential, even if you're not going on a warm-weather vacation.
+Ladies, we often obsess about looking young and avoiding fine lines and wrinkles.
+When used correctly, sunscreen helps protect our skin from sun damage and against premature aging.
 It's not just for packing; it's for daily use.

 And to my ladies of color, don’t believe the lies and myths.
 Our melanin doesn’t prevent us from getting sun damage or skin cancer.
 We need sunscreen just like our fair-skinned sisters.

-Whenever you’re choosing sunscreen, opt for a reef-friendly option.
+Whenever you’re choosing a sunscreen, opt for a reef-friendly option.
 Research has shown that sunscreen containing oxybenzone and octinoxate is harmful to coral reefs, causing them to bleach and die.
-Are you really okay splashing around in the ocean knowing the sunscreen you’re wearing is contributing to the destruction of such beautiful sea life?
+Are you really okay splashing around in the ocean knowing the sunscreen you’re wearing contributes to the destruction of such beautiful sea life?
 Me neither.
-Fun fact: Hawaii is the first state to officially ban the sell of sunscreen containing oxybenzone and octinoxate as of January 1, 2021.
+Fun fact: Hawaii is the first state to officially ban the sale of sunscreen containing oxybenzone and octinoxate as of January 1, 2021.